CreativeGraces.net

 The HEMUS Family of C17th Nottingham, London, NW Norfolk & Lincolnshire

-Distribution of the family name in 1881
+Distribution of the family name in 1881 (above) and 2000-2005 data (below) showing the main centre around Birmingham.

 The current head of my HEMUS family tree is Joseph HEMUS (n. by 1678, d. by 1720) and wife Sarah (of unknown family) my 8xGGPs - their marriage by 1696 is sought.

 Some early wills of the Lincolnshire THOMAZIN family (1692 & 1720) contain the HEMUS surname, and are referred to as Kinsmen.
 The 1692 will refers to William HEMUS, Robert HEMUS, Roger HEMUS & Joseph HEMUS, sons of Richard HEMUS, late.
-Also a Joseph HEMUS, s/o William HEMUS, late.
+Also, a Joseph HEMUS, s/o William HEMUS, late.
 The 1720 will refers to Mary HEMUS, d/o of Joseph HEMUS of Sutton St. Edmond (S. Lincs/NW Norfolk border); Robert HEMUS of Wisbech, Norfolk; Richard HEMUS, s/o Robert HEMUS; Sarah HEMUS, d/o William HEMUS deceased; Elizabeth HEMUS & Hannah HEMUS (my 7xGGM), daughters of Joseph HEMUS of Nottingham by his first wife.
 Elizabeth perhaps = EVANS (below).

 Bequeaths unto William HEMUS & Robt.
 (Robert) HEMUS ye sons of Rich’d (Richard) HEMUS Late deceased - Ten Shillings apiece and his Horse Saddle to Robt.

 Gives unto Roger HEMUS ye Son of ye sed Rich’……….
-Three pounds (these £3 to be paid to Wm HEMUS for the use of said Roger -
+Three pounds (these £3 to be paid to Wm HEMUS for the use of said Roger - assumed below full age?).

 Gives & bequeaths to Joseph HEMUS one oth’r Son of ye sed Rich’……… Ten Shillings

-Also gives to Joseph Son of Wm HEMUS Late decease……………. ?
+Also gives to Joseph Son of Wm HEMUS Late decease…………….?
 Shillings to buy a pair of gloves

 Mary THOMAZIN, Widow of Crowland, County of Lincoln – LCC WILLS 1720/i/325 (Widow of above William?)